InnovAnon-Inc/CIS/README.md

-This is intended to become a continuous integration system, allowing bleeding- -edge source packages to be installed automatically.
+This is intended to become a continuous integration system, allowing bleeding-edge source packages to be installed automatically.
 For now, it barely compiles things.